Al-1109/Spanish-Estate/STATUS.md

 1. The site loads correctly with the default locale
 2. Navigating to `/en` or `/es` shows the correct translated content
 3. The language switcher works correctly
 4. All text is properly translated
+5. Static generation works correctly (if needed)